Skip to main content

 We believe in the power of data.
 We value transparency and support participation and social dialogue.

-At the heart of our work is the belief that well-collected and analyzed data leads to better decisions – whether in science, urban planning, civic budget processes, investment project validation, or service development.
-That’s why we create tools that support sound research, increase public engagement and build trust in public institutions.
+At the core of our work lies the belief that well-collected and well-analyzed data leads to better decisions—in science, urban planning, participatory budgeting, investment validation, and service development.
+That’s why we create tools that foster reliable research, increase civic engagement, and build trust in public institutions.

-– companies and institutions could more accurately respond to the needs of their customers and stakeholders,
+• companies and institutions can better respond to the needs of their clients and stakeholders,

-LOPI was born out of a combination of passion for science, community engagement and the need to create tools that realistically support decision-making processes in cities.
-It was inspired by a lecture by Professor Piotr Jankowski, who seeded the idea of creating a platform that combines geo-information knowledge with public participation.
-An interdisciplinary team of researchers, developers and practitioners was formed around this idea, and together they developed the LOPI prototype.
+LOPI was born out of a passion for science, civic engagement, and the need to create tools that truly support decision-making processes in cities.
+The inspiration came from a lecture by Professor Piotr Jankowski, which sparked the idea of building a platform combining geoinformation knowledge with public participation.
+Around this concept, an interdisciplinary team of researchers, developers, and practitioners was formed, jointly developing the first LOPI prototype.

-Already the first use of the prototype – during public consultations on the development of one of the city’s parks – showed how much potential there is in digital tools such as geo-survey and geodiscussion.
-Thanks to them, it was possible to reach a much wider range of residents than through traditional methods.
-What’s more, the data collected on the map was organized and turned into a report that helped urban planners and designers better respond to the needs of the community.
+Its initial use in public consultations on the redevelopment of an urban park revealed the enormous potential of geosurveys.
+Thanks to the geosurvey, it was possible to reach a much broader group of residents than with traditional methods.
+The collected map-based data was transformed into a report that helped urban planners and designers better respond to the community’s needs.

-Today’s version of LOPI is an advanced tool that supports not only public consultation and research, but also finds application in business.
-We are developing the platform with different audiences in mind – from local governments, to public institutions, to companies and organizations that want to better understand the needs of their users, customers and local communities.
-With LOPI, it is possible to make decisions based on solid data and a real understanding of the context.
+Today’s version of LOPI offers advanced tools supporting public consultations and scientific research, with applications in business as well.
+We develop the platform for local governments, public institutions, companies, and organizations that want to better understand the needs of their users, clients, and local communities.
+With LOPI, it is possible to make decisions based on reliable data and a genuine understanding of the context.
+T

 CEO, Co-Founder